VisualMelon/OxySnel/readme.md

 Throw an interactive plot at the screen quickly from a .NET Core 2.0 console application.
 Might be cross-platform as it's based on [OxyPlot-Avalonia](https://github.com/oxyplot/oxyplot-avalonia); atleast that was the idea, but I'm too lazy to test it.

-This repo serves the purpose of being a minimal but not completely pointless example of OxyPlot-Avalonia where I can find, and to provide a simple example of OxyPlot under F#.
+This repo serves the purpose of being a minimal but not completely pointless example of OxyPlot-Avalonia where I can find it, and to provide a simple example of OxyPlot under F#.
 I might add some more languages if I can be bothered and they actually work (VB.NET, PowerShell).
 It's also kind of useful if you need an interactive plot in a hurry.

 ## Minimal API

-Only three methods that matter:
+Only four methods that matter:

+ - `public static void OxySnel.Snel.StartOnThread(Action starter, bool callbackOffthread)`

+    Starts OxySnel on the current thread: this may be necessary for some systems (not sure yet....)

  - `public static Task OxySnel.Snel.Show(PlotModel plotModel, string windowTitle = DefaultWindowTitle)`